abarbu/haskell-torch/README.md

    that can post-process errors to make them readable for humans.
 Individual libraries understand the errors that they will produce far better than any general-purpose code ever could.
-We really want to say "the 2nd argument of this tensor should be divisible by 2". the Tame thing happens for other libraries with a lot of polymorphism, for example lens, and we could all do much better.
-Also, newcomers to haskell simply can't understand ghcs errors, we could make a plugin that provides friendly errors for those who want them.
-Libraries can also make much saner suggestions about how to fix certain errors.
+We really want to say "the 2nd argument of this tensor should be divisible by 2".
+The same thing happens for other libraries with a lot of polymorphism, for example lens, and we could all do much better.
+Also, newcomers to haskell simply can't understand ghc's errors.
 4. *non-recursive bindings*.
 Haskell `let` is equivalent to Scheme's `letrec`.
 This means that you can't write code like: `out <- fn1 out; out <- fn2 out`.
    You need to uniquely name each of these values.
 Long chains like